patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/banner/banner.md

 ## React customization

-Various React props have been provided for more fine-tuned control over accessibility.
+The following React props have been provided for more fine-tuned control over accessibility.

 | Prop | Applied to | Reason  |
 | -- | -- | -- |
 |`screenReaderText`| `Banner` | Adds text that is accessible only to assistive technologies and is not visually rendered.
 This prop should only be passed in when the banner is meant to convey status. |
 ## HTML/CSS customization

-Various HTML attributes and PatternFly classes can be used for more fine-tuned control over accessibility.
+The following HTML attributes and PatternFly classes can be used for more fine-tuned control over accessibility.

 | Attribute or class | Applied to | Reason |
 |---|---|---|